Substandard and counterfeit cables, labelled with fake official standards and accreditations, is a growing problem in the UK.

 Labels: Keep an eye out for inconsistent labels.
 You might notice conflicting information on different labels, or changes in wording or design.

-Price: Counterfeit cables are often sold well below the average price.
+Price: Dodgy cables are often sold well below the average price.
 You may come across an unbelievably good deal that could save your company hundreds of Pounds.
 It is likely these cables are counterfeit and buying them will cause problems that could cost your company more in the end.
 More often it is better to pay a little bit more for cables you know are legitimate and avoid the risk of winding up with counterfeit parts.

 Materials: Many victims of counterfeit cable scams describe discovering the counterfeit state of the cables because the materials felt wrong.
 The wire bent too easily, felt brittle, or weighed less.
 Upon further inspection the cable is found o be made of materials different to those described by the seller.